 The members of the Matthew B. Schoonover Educational Center Advisory Council provide advice, expertise, and guidance on the educational offerings of the Matthew B. Schoonover Educational Center at Prevention Action Alliance.

-Ashley See is the Health Promotion Director at the Licking County Health Department in Newark, Ohio.
-She has served in this role since January 2019 but has been with the Health Department since 2006 as a Health Educator and then Health Education Manager.
-Ashley, under general direction from the Health Commissioner, supervises the Health Promotion/Education Division staff responsible for assessing, implementation, and evaluating prevention or promotion activities.
+Ashley See (she/her) is the Director of Health Promotion at the Licking County Health Department in Newark, Ohio.
+She has served in this role since January 2019 but has been with the department since 2006 in various positions.
+Ashley, under general direction from the Health Commissioner, coordinates the Child Passenger Safety Program and supervises all staff responsible for assessing, implementation, and evaluating prevention or promotion activities.

-Ashley also coordinates the Child Passenger Safety Program.

 Ashley has 14 years of public health experience, including time serving on many community coalitions.
-She is a Certified Health Education Specialist (CHES) and a member of the Ohio Society of Public Health Educations (OSOPHE).
-She earned her Bachelor of Arts degree in Health Promotion and Fitness from Otterbein University, where she also doubled minored in Health Education and Sports Management.
-Ashley is also a Child Passenger Safety Technician (CPST).
+She is a member of the Ohio Society of Public Health Educations (OSOPHE) and earned her Bachelor of Arts degree in Health Promotion and Fitness from Otterbein University, where she also doubled minored in Health Education and Sports Management.
+Ashley is a Certified Health Education Specialist (CHES) and a Child Passenger Safety Technician (CPST).

-Ashley is originally from Licking County and currently resides in Johnstown, Ohio with her husband, Dave, and two children, Allison and Emily.
+Originally from Licking County, she currently resides in Johnstown, Ohio with her husband, Dave, and two children, Allison, and Emily.
 Ashley’s favorite thing to do during her time off is spending time with her family and friends.
 She also enjoys doing any type of physical activity, whether it be a sport, running, or just spending time outdoors with her family.

-Beth and her husband Kevin are the parents of three mostly “grown and flown” young adults and are still discovering what to do with their empty nest.
+Beth and her husband, Kevin, are the parents of three “grown and flown” young adults and she is thrilled to have added “Nana” to her resume recently.

 Karen draws from her extensive and varied experience to form the foundation of her unique and distinctively humorous approach to life and work.
-For the past twenty years, she has been a nationally recognized speaker and trainer sharing her inimitable insights with thousands of people–adults and youth–each year.
-Karen has been described as “one of those rare people who can make you laugh and cry in the same moment”.
+For the past twenty years, she has been sharing her inimitable insights with thousands of people–adults and youth and has been described as “one of those rare people who can make you laugh and cry at the same time”.

 Regardless of the topic, Karen’s workshops and presentations are humorous in nature, reflecting her own insightful approach to dealing with life’s daily challenges.
 She is well known for her “Vadinoan Theories,” including her exhortation to “release your dolphins” and her firm belief that we should never wait until we are entirely happy before we laugh.